fluteds/pegs/README.md

 ### Chatterino

 Want to chat more offline and online?
-Most of us use a handy chat client called [Chatterino](https://chatterino.com/) to chat with fellow Pegs online and offline. *Note: You cannot gain points while watching a stream/being in chat just in Chatterino you must have the Twitch chat in a browser open.*
+Most of us use a handy chat client called [Chatterino](https://chatterino.com/) to chat with fellow Pegs online and offline. *Note: You cannot gain points or interact with polls, channel point redeems or gambling points while watching a stream/being in chat using Chatterino you must have the Twitch chat in a browser open.*

 *Some* of the Many Features